 There are many reasons why a DUI can affect your relationship with your family.
 It can be costly and take money away from other necessities for your family.
 Some states will grant an at-fault divorce in response to certain convictions like a DUI.
 A DUI can affect how a judge determines custody of children in cases of divorce.
 It can also keep you from or at least hinder you in adopting a child in the future.

 If you are living in the U.S. on a visa or a green card and are convicted of a DUI, you can be in danger of deportation.

 Final Word: How Does a DUI Affect Your Life

 If you are ticketed with a DUI, call Van Camp, Meacham & Newman, PLLC to seek our professional advice and representation.
 We have successfully represented hundreds of cases in Moore County and the surrounding areas.
-Schedule a free consultation with us by contacting our firm online, calling us locally at 910-295-2525, or by reaching us toll-free at (877) 288-6557.
+Schedule a free 30-minute initial consultation with us by contacting our firm online, calling us locally at 910-295-2525, or by reaching us at 910-295-2525.